babylonlabs-io/wallet-connector/README.md

 export interface IProvider {
   /**
    * Connects to the wallet and returns the instance of the wallet provider.
+   * Currently Bitcoin only supports Native SegWit and Taproot address types.
    * @returns A promise that resolves to an instance of the wrapper wallet provider.
    * @throws An error if the wallet is not installed or if connection fails.
    */